louthy/language-ext/README.md

     }
 ```

-That will compile.
-However the `Option<T>` will notice what you're up to and give you a `None` anyway.
-This is pretty important to remember.
-Even if you do this, you'll get a `None`.
+That will compile, but at runtime will throw a `ValueIsNullException`.
+If you do this (below) you'll get a `None`.

 ```C#
     private Option<string> GetStringNone()